Ophiogomphus anomalus Harvey, 1898

 Conservation Efforts in Minnesota

-Survey work at the sites where Extra-striped Snaketails have been reported has been done primarily by Steffens and Smith (1999, 2000) and Montz (1993).
+Survey work at sites where the Extra-striped Snaketail has been reported has been done primarily by Steffens and Smith (1999, 2000) and Montz (1993).
 While dragonflies have been surveyed by other researchers in many other parts of Minnesota, the Extra-striped Snaketail has been found at only a small number of sites.
 Based on similarities to habitat characteristics at known sites, expanded survey work along the main streams and drainages of the Big Fork and the Little Fork rivers of north-central Minnesota, the Vermillion River of northeastern Minnesota, and the upper St. Louis River is recommended.

-The non-profit Minnesota Dragonfly Society is looking for Extra-striped Snaketails (among many other species of Odonata) throughout Minnesota through surveys and educational workshops.
+The non-profit Minnesota Dragonfly Society (MDS) is looking for the Extra-striped Snaketail (among many other species of Odonata) throughout Minnesota through surveys and educational workshops.
 These surveys are conducted by volunteers and are supported through an Enbridge Ecofootprint Grant through 2018.
 In 2017, researchers from the MDS made two trips to the upper St. Louis River Watershed looking for this species.
 Two small populations of nymphs were discovered, but no adults were observed.
 (Curt Oien, personal communication, 2017).

 Kurt Mead, MN DNR, 2017